Updating the SiD Detector concept: Updating the detector design

 \subsection{Electromagnetic Calorimeter}

-The ECAL is a sampling calorimeter using W as a radiator with $\approx$ \SI{1}{\milli\meter} gaps for the Silicon sensors.
-The current design uses high resistivity sensors cut into hexagons that are as large as practical from a six inch wafer.
+The ECAL is a sampling calorimeter using tungsten as a radiator with $\approx$ \SI{1}{\milli\meter} gaps for the Silicon sensors.
+The TDR design~\cite{Behnke:2013lya} employs high resistivity sensors cut into hexagons that are as large as practical from a six inch wafer.
 Similarly to the Tracker, a \KPIX ASIC is bump-bonded to each sensor.
-This concept has been successfully demonstrated in several beam tests~\cite{Barkeloo:2019zow} Given the huge technical progress made for MAPS, a study has started to consider large- area MAPS for the ECAL, eliminating the need for the delicate and expensive bump-bonding, while significantly improving the shower separation within the calorimeter.
+This concept has been successfully demonstrated in several beam tests~\cite{Barkeloo:2019zow} Given the huge technical progress made for MAPS, a study has started to consider large- area MAPS for the ECAL, eliminating the need for the delicate and expensive bump-bonding, while significantly improving the separation of showers and particle passages within the electromagnetic calorimeter.